aarron-lee/gpd-win-tricks/fuzzy-sound-suspend-fix/README.md

 It might help on other devices too

+You should also consider using the "Pause Games" Decky Plugin, which helps with sound suspend issues.

 # For SteamOS users

 Make sure to set up your user password (skip this step if you already have it):